Published May 15, 2012

 Hildur Björk Yeoman is a Reykjavík-based fashion designer and illustrator.
 We were taken by her show at this year’s Reykjavík Fashion Festival (RFF) where she created a fantasy world from illustrative works that were colourful, adventurous and playful.
 So we visited her studio to learn a bit more.

-How did you like the RFF
+How did you like the RFF this year?

 I loved my show.
 I had an amazing team working with me, like choreographer Sigga Soffía, singer Daníel Ágúst and great models that brought my whole illustrated world to life, with singing, dancing and a great party atmosphere!

 We wanted to show the audience the fun side of fashion, and I believe we accomplished that.
 Fashion is more than just a product meant for mass consumption, it’s is an art form and a way of life.